-1 Jalan Berseh #03-03 New World Centre Singapore 209037 Website: www.tiongaik.com.sg
+8 Kaki Bukit Avenue 1, #04-08, Singapore 417941 Website: www.tacorp.com.sg

 TA Corporation Ltd (the "Company") and its subsidiaries (the "Group") are committed to ensuring and maintaining high standard of corporate governance.
-This report sets out the Group's corporate governance practices for the financial year ended 31 December 2023 ("FY2023") with reference to the Code of Corporate Governance 2018 (the "Code") issued on 6 August 2018 and accompanying Practice Guidance (updated on 14 December 2023).
+This report sets out the Group's corporate governance practices for the financial year ended 31 December 2024 ("FY2024") with reference to the Code of Corporate Governance 2018 (the "Code") and accompanying Practice Guidance (updated on 14 December 2023).
 The Company has complied in all material aspects with the principles and guidelines of the Code as well as compliance with the requirements of Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual.
 Where there are deviations from the Code, explanations have been provided.